dikshakashyap063/Classification-of-Cats-and-Dogs-using-CNN/README.md

 ## Project structure
 - Classification-of-Cats-and-Dogs.ipynb  — primary Jupyter Notebook (implementation + explanations)
-- (optional) requirements.txt                 — environment dependencies
+- requirements.txt                 — environment dependencies
-- (optional) data/                             — where dataset is organized (not included here)
+- data/                             — where dataset is organized (not included here)

 Note: The repository is notebook-first — code and narrative are combined inside the .ipynb file.